frangucc/thenodechronbook/README.md

 I disagree.
 This book isn't necessarily for toddlers either.
 The book is meant to attract teenagers before it's too late.
 It's also meant to be refreshingly honest.
 Actually I think that this sort of edge could be what very well ends up aiding in my ultimate goal; to be the best book for grasping the field of ECE.

 It just so happens that when I looked back at the history of ECE I found it fascinating how so many of the pioneers of modern science and computing we're persecuted, discouraged, lied to and so on.
 In a nutshell, the field is all about competition.
-Communication, politics and street smarts are just as important as being a geek, so I figure this is how we'll fill the pages up.
+Communication, politics and street smarts are just as important as being a geek.

 To be specific, Alan Turing, the inventor of the modern computer was castrated for being gay in the UK in the 1950's.
 Tesla was sabotaged by JP Morgan and his son, even DaVinci lived in fear so he wrote his notes backwareds.
 Infact, the list of scientests who've been persecuted reads like the who's who of science: Copernicus, Bruno, Galileo, Descartes, Newton, Halley, Darwin, Hubble, even Bertrand Russell.